Low-Rank Solvers for Energy-Conserving Hamiltonian Boundary Value Methods: The nonlinear case

 In practice, the convergence of such iterative solvers is strongly influenced by the conditioning of the linear system, which deteriorates as the time-step \(h\) increases or as the stiffness of the underlying differential problem grows.
 To alleviate this, we need to introduce a preconditioner approximating the inverse of the Jacobian \(J_{\mathcal{F}}(\Phi)\).
 The preconditioner can be constructed based on the simplified Newton structure and applied at each iteration to accelerate convergence; specifically, if we replace every stage Jacobian \(J_{f,i}\) by the Jacobian at the previous Newton or step iteration, \(J_f:=\left.\partial f/\partial\mathbf y\right|_{\mathbf y=\mathbf y^{(n)}}\).
 Then

 where \(X_s=\mathcal W_s^\top\mathcal B\mathcal I_s\) (cf.\ Proposition~\ref{pro:matrix_structure}).
 In vectorized form this yields the matrix equation representation

 where $W \in \mathbb{R}^{2m \times s}$ represents the preconditioned residual, and $R \in \mathbb{R}^{2m \times s}$ is the residual at the current step.
 The equation~\eqref{eq:matrix_equation_for_Newton} can be solved more cheaply than the full Jacobian by means of an inner one-sided projection method as in Algorithm~\ref{alg:oneside_sylvester} and therefore serves as an effective preconditioner.
 This is the natural extension of the simplified Newton Jacobian used previously.
-We stress that this variability violates the fixed-preconditioner assumption of standard GMRES, and therefore necessitates the use of the \emph{Flexible GMRES} (FGMRES) algorithm~\cite{MR1204241}, which is specifically designed to accommodate changing or nonlinear preconditioners, which in our setting provides a robust and efficient matrix-free framework for solving the linearized Newton systems.
+We stress that using Algorithm~\ref{alg:oneside_sylvester} introduces a variability in the preconditioner that violates the fixed-preconditioner assumption of standard GMRES, and therefore necessitates the use of the \emph{Flexible GMRES} (FGMRES) algorithm~\cite{MR1204241}, which is specifically designed to accommodate changing or nonlinear preconditioners, which in our setting provides a robust and efficient matrix-free framework for solving the linearized Newton systems.

+{Algorithm~\ref{alg:complete_Newton_Krylov} makes this construction explicit.
+At each Newton step, the Jacobian action is approximated through the directional finite difference~\eqref{eq:fd-dirder-matrix}, while the linearized system is solved inexactly by FGMRES.
+Each application of the right preconditioner requires solving~\eqref{eq:matrix_equation_for_Newton} with the frozen Jacobian $J_f$, so the preconditioner is refreshed together with the current Newton iterate and remains consistent with the local linearization.}